UniTime/unitime-doc/edit-building.md

 ## Screen Description

-The Edit Buildings screen provides interface for editing an existing building.
+The Add and Edit Buildings screens provide interface for editing an existing building or creating a new building.

 ![Edit Building](images/edit-building.png){:class='screenshot'}